survivejs/webpack-book/manuscript/developing/03_linting.md

 Establishing strong linting can be beneficial, especially in a context where you need to collaborate with others.
 Even when working alone you benefit from linting as it can catch issues you could otherwise neglect.
 JavaScript as a language allows usage which, while valid, is not be the clearest to understand or is even be incorrect.

 Linting does **not** replace proper testing, but it can complement testing approaches.
-It allows you to harden a codebase and make it a little harder to break.
+It allows you to harden a codebase and make it more difficult to break.
 As the size of your project grows, and it becomes more challenging to manage, this becomes particularly important.

 ## Setting Up ESLint